PoisonousJohn/AiloveReel/README.md

 Limitations
 =========
+* Symbols texture should be vertically oriented, symbols goes one by one
+* Symbols texture width should be symbolWidth * columns
-Symbols texture should start and end with the same symbol in order to tile NPOT texture
+* Symbols texture should start and end with the same symbol in order to tile NPOT texture.